sieadev/Discord2FA/README.md

     token: "1233456789" <- Your Discord Bots token
     guild: "98765421" <- Your Guild ID
     channel: "1233456789" <- This Channel will hold the 'Link' Embed
-    role: "" # The role people will receive when linking their accounts 🆕

 allowedCommands: ["/login"]    # Commands allowed before the Player is verified
 ```